DiegoMG7/Weather-App/README.md

 HEAD
 # weatherapp

-V1 of the Weather App that Development Monitors is going to deploy in Afghanistan
+Final version of the Weather App that Development Monitors LLC deployed in Afghanistan

 ## Getting Started